Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 - The most dangerous time is when everyone is patting you on the back.
 As they say, you should be careful about reading your press.
 When you think you have the World by the tail, hundreds of small competitors may be waiting to take market share away from you.
 These competitors have fresh ideas and new ways of doing business that may be more in tune with the needs of today’s buyers.

-- Only the customer counts, but you must know who the right customer is.
-You must understand who the individuals and groups most control your destiny; the right customer is not always the end-user of your product or service.
-It may be channel partners or resellers; if you work in marketing, it may be your sales team.
+- Only the customer counts, but you must know the right customer.
+You must understand who the individuals and groups most control your destiny are; the right customer is not always the end-user of your product or service.
+It may be channel partners or resellers, or if you work in marketing, your sales team.

-- Two out of three isn’t good enough for people, processes, and technology.
-As you begin moving your company towards a new business model, make sure you have the right people committed to change, the new process well-defined, and the marketing technology in place to support the people and processes.
+- Two out of three are bad for people, processes, and technology.
+As you move your company towards a new business model, make sure you have the right people committed to change, the new well-defined process, and the marketing technology to support the people and processes.
 Your efforts will fail if you lack any part of the Golden Triangle.
 It is better to wait until everything is lined up than to act prematurely on a hopeless cause.

-Whether you or someone who is a beneficiary or a potential casualty of disintermediation, the changes that are occurring are not going away.
+Whether you or someone who is a beneficiary or a potential disintermediation casualty, the changes are not going away.
 Instead of holding on to the old way of doing things, why not embrace the digital age and thrive?

 We’re listening.

-Have something to say about your thoughts on disintermediation and digital transformation?
+Have something to say about your thoughts on disintermediation and digital business transformation?

 General FAQ’s